Aquaman (TV pilot): Pilot summary

-Arthur and his mother Atlanna are flying over the Bermuda Triangle.
+Arthur and his mother, Atlanna, are flying over the Bermuda Triangle.
 As they get closer, Atlanna's necklace begins to glow and a surge of light and energy erupts from the ocean, causing cyclones which bring their plane down.
 Atlanna is kidnapped by a siren, but not before giving Arthur her necklace and calling him Orin.

-Ten years later, Arthur is charged for releasing dolphins from a marine park.
-His father bails him out of trouble, but gives him a stern lecture on responsibility.
+Ten years later, Arthur is charged with releasing dolphins from a marine park.
+His father bails him out of trouble but gives him a stern lecture on responsibility.
 Later, Arthur tells his friend Eva that he felt like the dolphins were calling to him.
 While he's working, he is approached by a lighthouse keeper who identifies himself as McCaffery.
-The Coast Guard picks up an unidentified man floating in the Bermuda Triangle and pleading to warn Orin.
+The Coast Guard picks up an unidentified man floating in the Bermuda Triangle and pleads to warn Orin.
 Lt.
 Torres is sent to investigate the area.
 Arthur is also at the Triangle, and his necklace triggers another surge of light, which causes Torres to crash her jet, though he manages to rescue her.
-Federal Agent Brigman transports the John Doe to another facility, and persuades Torres to join his team.
-Brigman is looking for a connection between the disappearances of thousands of individuals, and their reappearance years later without ever aging a day.
+Federal Agent Brigman transports John Doe to another facility and persuades Torres to join his team.
+Brigman is looking for a connection between the disappearances of thousands of individuals and their reappearance years later without ever aging a day.

-That evening, Arthur meets a seductive young woman named Nadia, who convinces him to go swim naked with her.
-In the water, Nadia reveals herself to not only be a Siren, but the one that took his mother.
+That evening, Arthur meets a seductive young woman named Nadia, who convinces him to go swimming naked with her.
+In the water, Nadia reveals herself to be not only a Siren, but the one who took his mother.
 Arthur barely escapes with a little help from McCaffery.
-McCaffery explains that he, Arthur and Arthur's mother were all exiled from Atlantis, and that Arthur is the prince of Atlantis.
+McCaffery explains that he, Arthur, and Arthur's mother were all exiled from Atlantis, and that Arthur is the prince of Atlantis.
 Arthur convinces Eva to leave Tempest Key for a few days, but it comes too late as Nadia injures Eva and captures Arthur.

-When he wakes up, Arthur finds that Nadia has also captured McCaffery and she is bringing them both back to Atlantis to be executed.
+When he wakes up, Arthur finds that Nadia has also captured McCaffery, and she is bringing them both back to Atlantis to be executed.
 Breaking free using a flask of water to enhance his strength, Arthur destroys Nadia by putting a spear through her head.
 The next morning, McCaffery explains that there will be more creatures that will come looking for Arthur and that he should have started his training years prior.
 Arthur agrees to start his training, and McCaffery leaves him with Henry IV Part 1 and Part 2 to read.
 McCaffery informs Arthur, who would rather just skip to the ending, that "it isn't about the ending, it's about the journey".